 Editors are a busy lot, always having to decide what goes into a publication and which does not.
 Hence, it’s no surprise that many print magazines do not encourage unsolicited submissions.
-But if you are an ambitious writer, one who harbours dreams of making it big in the publishing world, you may need to use this path to get yourself noticed.
+But if you are an ambitious writer, one who harbors dreams of making it big in the publishing world, you may need to use this path to get yourself noticed.

 The problem is, there is a lot of substandard writing out there, and they are cramming your entrance.
 Therefore, editors have decided to make the search process a little easier – albeit, for them.
 They want submissions to come with query letters.

 What is a query letter?

 A query letter can help to convince an editor to give your writing a shot.
 Hence, you shouldn’t write it in a too-casual tone.
 It is not an application, and you should never write anything that remotely amounts to begging them to consider your manuscript.
 It is however a picture of your writing skills and your achievements.
 It doesn’t have to be fancy but you can use it to showcase the creativity in your writing and appreciation for humor.
 And overall, it should be short and concise.

 Editors read query letters to get an idea of whether the writer understands the publication’s needs and style.
 Having your grammar rules right is definitely not enough.
 Editors are also looking for a professional approach, which will be reflected in your work, whether you like it or not.
 And they also want writers who are committed to fulfilling the needs of what they would consider ‘a good piece’.